mcellteam/mcell/README.md

     git submodule init
     git submodule update

-To build MCell and pyMCell for Macs or Linux, run the following commands from the main mcell directory:
+To build MCell and pyMCell for Mac or Linux, run the following commands from the main mcell directory:

     mkdir build